Web Archiving Procedures

 Content archived as part of MSU Library collections supports the Library’s strategic plan objective 2.3: Expand, diversify, and adapt our collections and services.
 The Library’s content scope is outlined in the MSU Library Collection Development Policy.

 For content identified outside the MSU domain, the Library will contact the content creators to provide an opportunity for them to opt out of inclusion in the MSU Library web archives.
 At the request of content creators, the Library can also support self-documentation and storage of web content (using Web Recorder).

 In addition to aligning with the MSU Library Collection Development Policy, The Library’s web archiving program especially focuses on at-risk web content, the Yellowstone ecosystem, and the history of MSU, including student life and faculty research.

 The Library maintains an organization subscription to Archive-It.
 Archive-It serves as the primary tool through which the library will capture web content.
 Webrecorder is used to capture static web content such as digital scholarship projects or web-based theses and dissertations.

-Web archiving falls under the purvue of the Special Collections and Archival Informatics (SCAI) department.
-Permissions to access the Archive-It manage interface are currently limited to the Data Librarian and Head of SCAI.
-In the future, these permissions may be extended to SCAI staff and/or students.
+Web archiving falls under the purvue of the Archives and Special Collections (ASC) department.
+Permissions to access the Archive-It manage interface are currently limited to the Data Librarian and Head of ASC.
+In the future, these permissions may be extended to ASC staff and/or students.

 The Data Librarian is responsible for selecting websites for archiving and establishing crawls.
-In the future, SCAI staff and/or students will participate in the web archiving process.
+In the future, ASC staff and/or students will participate in the web archiving process.

 The Data Librarian manages metadata.
 In the future, the CATS department may advise on metadata practice.